pilgrimtabby/pilgrim-autosplitter/README.md

 If you're comfortable using Python:

-* Make sure you have Python 3.9+ installed
+* Make sure you have Python 3.10+ installed

 * `pip3 install -r requirements.txt`

 * `python3 pilgrim_autosplitter.py`

-If you're NOT comfortable using Python:
+If this is your first time using Python:

 * You need Python 3.10 or newer.
 [Install it here](https://www.python.org/downloads/).